 How to Protect Against Email Spoofing with SPF

 The world is so swamped by cybercrime that even big eCommerce tycoons like Amazon struggle to implement effective email spoofing protection.
-Lately, hackers are sending fake emails and text messages purporting to be from Amazon officials.
+Lately, hackers are sending fake emails and text messages from Amazon officials.

 They’re manipulating targeted people into submitting sensitive details or clicking corrupt links to infect devices with viruses.

 News like this makes it even more important to understand what email spoofing is and how you can prevent it using SPF or the Sender Policy Framework.

 SPF is an email authentication technique to avert email-based phishing and spoofing attacks.
 It allows only trusted IPs to send email messages using your domain name.

 Emails sent from other IPs fail authentication and don’t reach a recipient’s mailbox, thus stopping malicious actors from ruining your business image.
 Knowing how an SPF record works is helpful, but how does SPF prevent cyber threats?

 Find out how to protect against email spoofing using SPF below.

 What is Email Spoofing?